Visit the Contact page

 Mine is a co-author on the textbook and also develops supporting material such as labs.
 She is an Assistant Professor of the Practice at Duke University.

-Meenal is a graphic designer for a firm in Minneapolis, MN, and she designed the OpenIntro website and is regularly provides design support for OpenIntro resources.
+Meenal is a graphic designer for a firm in Minneapolis, MN, and she designed the OpenIntro website and regularly provides design support for OpenIntro resources.

 Yongtao provides senior mentorship to our team.
 He is a Professor of Management Science at the University of Miami School of Business.